boyahou/boyahou.github.io/_pages/about.md

 # Research:
-My research centers around developing theoretically sound methodologies for efficient data-driven learning and effective control in uncertain environments.
+My research interests lie in the area of autonomy.
+I draw on tools from applied mathematics, machine learning, and control theory to develop efficient data-driven algorithms for decision-making in uncertain environments with theoretical guarantees, with a focus on applications to electric power grids and electrified transportation.

 - ## Compressed Learning of Dynamical Systems: